 Cawayan Park – this thickly forested area is a refuge for wild flora & fauna.
 Wild boars and monkeys are commonly seen here.

 Trangkalan Grotto – features icons of the 14 Stations of the Cross.
-The quiet surroundings makes it ideal for meditation.
+The quiet surroundings make it ideal for meditation.

 St. Joseph Cathedral & Belfry – built by the Recollect fathers, this limestone and brick church is the oldest Catholic church in the province.

-Fort San Andres – this coral and brick structure once guarded the people of Romblon from pirates.
+Fort San Andres – this coral and brick structure once guarded the people of Romblon against pirates.
 It is now being used as a weather station.

 Mt.
 Guiting-guiting – peaking at almost 7,000 feet, Mt.
 Guiting-guiting offers a challenging ascent to even seasoned climbers.
 The summit offers wide views of Romblon province as well as Marinduque.

-Bangko -bangko Point – this attraction earned is name from the unusual rock formations that resemble chairs (bangko).
+Bangko-bangko Point – this attraction earned its name from the unusual rock formations that resemble chairs (bangko).